helenclx/leilukin-site/src/shrines/starwarskotor/guides/kotor-juhani-romance-guide.md

     <p>If you are unable to install mods for some reason, I would suggest that once you complete History #3, stop leveling up your character.
 Once you get your second Star Map (the Dantooine Star Map counts as the first Star Map), complete Personal #3 <em>AND</em> Personal #4 at once.
 After all that is done, you can now level up to trigger History #4.</p>
 </div>

-<span class="juhani-history">History #4:</span> Available when you gain 1 level after History #3.
+[History #4:]{.juhani-history} Available when you gain 1 level after History #3.
 Juhani apologizes for her outburst over Taris' destruction, and recalls her life on Taris.
 After this conversation, the global value of `G_JUHANIH_STATE` will be set to 4.

 https://youtu.be/x8Q5bXWXwKU

-<span class="juhani-history">History #5:</span> Available when you gain 1 level after History #4.
+[History #5:]{.juhani-history} Available when you gain 1 level after History #4.
 Juhani talks about how her parents and her ended up on Taris.
 After this conversation, the global value of `G_JUHANIH_STATE` will be set to 5.

 https://youtu.be/ZFzIbtScsus

-<span class="juhani-history">History #6:</span> Available when you gain 1 level after History #5.
+[History #6:]{.juhani-history} Available when you gain 1 level after History #5.
 Juhani talks about her being sold into slavery after her parents died.
 After this conversation, the global value of `G_JUHANIH_STATE` will be set to 6.
 This conversation will also make Juhani's personal quest, "Threat From Xor" available.

 https://youtu.be/2GJW_mBVADs

-<span class="juhani-history">"Threat From Xor" quest:</span> This quest will be available after you have completed History #6, where Juhani talks about her being sold into slavery.
+[]"Threat From Xor" quest:]{.juhani-history} This quest will be available after you have completed History #6, where Juhani talks about her being sold into slavery.
 Have Juhani in your party and walk around the spaceport on Tatooine, Kashyyyk, Manaan or Korriban.
 A character named Xor will approach Juhani and reveal that he was the slaver who attempted to buy Juhani on Taris before the latter was freed by the Jedi.
 Xor leaves, but he threatens to come back later.

 The second encounter with Xor happens when you come back just outside the Ebon Hawk by using the Rapid Transit system.
 Xor will ambush you and Juhani.
 Once you defeat Xor, you can either let him die or encourage Juhani to kill him.